-- Include Icebreakers in your class to build community and engagement. - Hold all students to consistent and high standards in your course. - Boost classroom engagement by building in ways for students to engage with you and course content in a variety of ways.
-For example, include Moodle discussion forums, classroom discussions (and encourage the use of chat if on Zoom), small-group work, and individual assignments. - Monitor student groups when using small groups in your class support students in creating community and relationship build through peer-to-peer engagement strategies. - Communicate with students if you are making an important announcement to students in class, also send them an e-mail or online announcement through Moodle to support it (Creating Accessible Learning Environments, n.d.).
+- Include icebreakers in your class to build community and engagement. - Hold all students to consistent and high standards in your course. - Boost classroom engagement by building in ways for students to engage with you and course content in a variety of ways.
+For example, include Moodle discussion forums, classroom discussions (and encourage the use of chat if using videoconferencing), small-group work, and individual assignments. - Monitor student groups when using small groups in your class support students in creating community and relationship build through peer-to-peer engagement strategies. - Communicate with students in multiple forms.
+If you are making an important announcement to students in class, also send them an e-mail or online announcement through Moodle to support it (Creating Accessible Learning Environments, n.d.).